Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: X-ray Gas Modeling

 \subsection{Modeled Line Luminosities}

 To convert the observed line fluxes into gas masses, we require estimates of both the emitting volume and the corresponding hydrogen density.
 For a photoionized cloud at radius $r$, the density is

 At a fixed distance from the nucleus, $r=R$, the only free parameters in Equation~\ref{eq:gas_density} are $U$ and $n_{\rm H}$.
 For each model in the \texttt{Cloudy} grid, we therefore select a range of $U$ values that reproduce the observed emission lines and solve for the physically consistent density.
-We adopt $R=0.5''$, the characteristic average radius of the extraction region, for both quasars.